choudharydhruv/deepRL-projects-udacity/project2_continous_control/Report.md

 We use Deep Deterministic Policy Gradient(DDPG) to solve this environment.
 DDPG is a actor-crtic method that uses a an actor to explicitly learn the policy and a critic that estimates the value for a given state and action.
 Both actor and critic use a target network to make the learning tractable

+We attempted to solve both the single agent and multi agent environment.

 ###### Network Architecture